geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### The Entrance Passage

-A 30-foot corridor slopes gently downward into the mountain.
-The walls show ancient chisel marks and are carved from solid granite.
+A 130-foot winding passage slopes gently downward into the mountain.
+The walls are mostly natural, but show ancient chisel marks where walls were smoothed and narrow areas were widened.
+Ancient iron torch sconces are anchored into the walls on alternating sides every 15 or 20 feet.
+The floor is paved with stone tiles.
 Halfway down the passage, keen-eyed characters notice:

 **Arcana (DC 16)**: The air here shimmers occasionally.